-We have been big fans of Eve Gunson’s blog Dot+Pop since we were featured on it back in 2014, and if any of you follow her instagram account you will know she has the most beautiful house!
-So when the opportunity came up to have Eve style our Cuba Collection in her home we jumped at it.
+We have been big fans of Eve Gunson’s blog Dot+Pop since we were featured on it back in 2014.
+If any of you follow her instagram account you will know she has the most beautiful house!
+So when the opportunity came up to have Eve Gunson style our Cuba Collection in her home we jumped at it.
 We were also lucky enough to sit down and find out a bit more about her many creative endeavours…

 Dot + Pop began because of my always evolving passion for interiors and design.
 I come from a very creative family and have always loved designing, making and creating.
 When Matt and I started renovating together my passion grew immensely and I realised that this was more than just a passion.
-Matt has an incredible eye for design and detail and his love of building and design also inspires me every day.
-I started Dot + Pop the blog to inspire others and showcase the best of Australian and International designers and home wares – it has now evolved into an online home wares shop, an interior design business and a styling business too.
+Matt has an incredible eye for design and detail and his love of building and design inspires me every day.
+I started Dot+Pop the blog to inspire others and showcase the best of Australian and International designers and homewares.
+It has now evolved into an online homewares shop, an interior design business and a styling business too.

 You wear a few different hats?
 Tell us about them and how you juggle it all?

 Yes I am definitely one of those people who works best under pressure!
-I am a full time hair and makeup artist at Network Ten in Melbourne, I also own and operate a Wedding hair and makeup business and have been running Dot + Pop blog and shop for the past 2 years also… additionally Matt and I have been renovating full time for the past 6 years too!
+I am a full time hair and makeup artist at Network Ten in Melbourne.
+I also own and operate a Wedding hair and makeup business and have been running Dot+Pop blog and shop for the past 2 years.
+Additionally Matt and I have been renovating full time for the past 6 years too!

 This is our second complete renovation.
-When we purchased it, it was a dilapidated and run down Victorian that had been forgotten about for a long time.
-The front was still in original 1880’s condition and it had a 1980’s era small extension out the back – it also had a divine salmon bathroom!!
+When we purchased it, the house was a dilapidated and run down Victorian that had been forgotten about for a long time.
+The front was still in original 1880’s condition and it had a 1980’s era small extension out the back.
+It also had a divine salmon bathroom!!

 The journey for our 2nd renovation has taken 3 years in total.
 Matt designed and built the house on the side of his Building Company – New Living Constructions.
-The renovation included restoring the front of the house back to its 1880’s glory – we replaced all the cornice, doors, architraves, fireplaces and archways back to their original condition.
-We then cut the house off at the end of the original hallway and demolished the entirety of the rest of the house.
-We then built the new modern extension with the addition of a second story; we lived in the house through the entire renovation from start to finish, moving from the back of the house to the front and back again.
+The renovation included restoring the front of the house back to its 1880’s glory.
+We replaced all the cornices, doors, architraves, fireplaces and archways back to their original condition.
+We cut the house off at the end of the original hallway and demolished the entirety of the rest of the house.
+Then we built the new modern extension with the addition of a second story.
+We lived in the house through the entire renovation from start to finish, moving from the back of the house to the front and back again.

-Living through a renovation means you can live without the little things so sometimes the process does take a little longer as well as it taking a toll on your life in general, however the end result is so worth it!
+Living through a renovation means you can live without the little things, so sometimes the process does take a little longer.
+As well as the whole process taking a toll on your life in general.
+However the end result is so worth it!
 Of course times get tough but having each other to lean on and bounce ideas off is very important for your sanity.

 Describe to us your interior style?

 My interior style is all about simplicity and texture.
-I love using raw materials such as timber, steel, concrete and stone – they create a modern, clean but homely feel to your interior.
-When styling, again I tend to lean to toward natural materials to create layers, add new tones and to create warmth.
-My go to’s are wools, linen, timber, stone, steel and ceramic, all of these create depth but have a contemporary and minimalist look and feel.
+I love using raw materials such as timber, steel, concrete and stone.
+They create a modern, clean but homely, feel to your interior.
+When styling, again I tend to lean toward natural materials to create layers, add new tones and to create warmth.
+My go to’s are wools, linen, timber, stone, steel and ceramic.
+All of these create depth but have a contemporary and minimalist look and feel.
 Materials and texture is everything when creating a space, Matt and I are timber obsessed and use it in every room of our houses.

 Where do you get your inspiration from and what (homewares) brands/artists have you recently discovered?

-I get my inspiration from so many places and am inspired daily by the world and what it has to offer.
-When I have time I love to read interior and architectural magazines – I love so many Australian architects and interior designers – their eye for detail and their imagination is so inspiring.
+I get my inspiration from so many places and I am inspired daily by the world and what it has to offer.
+When I have time I love to read interior and architectural magazines.
+I love so many Australian architects and interior designers.
+Their eye for detail and their imagination is so inspiring.
 My current favs are Figr Architecture, BE Architecture and Whiting Architects.
-I trawl many online blogs and websites, I follow inspiring stylists and photographers on Instagram and I love to walk the streets around where we live and see what people are doing and how they are integrating design ideas into their own homes.
+I trawl many online blogs and websites.
+I also follow inspiring stylists and photographers on Instagram and I love to walk the streets around where we live and see what people are doing and how they are integrating design ideas into their own homes.

 What do you see as the next big trend in interiors?